joenoon/rmx/README.md

 Differences from BW::KVO and BW::Reactor::Eventable:

 - No need to include a module in the class you wish to use it on
-- The default is to observe and immediately fire the supplied callback
+- the observation happens on a proxy object
-- The callback only takes one argument, the new value
+- KVO: The default is to observe and immediately fire the supplied callback
-- the object observing is not retained, and when it is deallocated, the observation will be removed automatically for you. there is typically no need to clean up and unobserve in viewWillDisappear, or similar.
+- KVO: The callback only takes one argument, the new value
-- the observation actually happens on a proxy object
+- KVO: the object observing is not retained, and when it is deallocated, the observation will be removed automatically for you. there is typically no need to clean up manually

 ## Accessors

-#### weak attr_accessors when you need to avoid retain-cycles:
+#### weak attr_accessors:

 ```ruby